rajatevencodes/ResumeRoast/README.md

 # Resume Roast 🍖

-> An AI-powered resume feedback system that gives you honest, humorous feedback on your resume using scalable RAG (Retrieval-Augmented Generation) technology.
+An AI-powered resume feedback system that gives you honest, humorous feedback on your resume using RAG (Retrieval-Augmented Generation) technology which is scalable

 ## 🎥 Demo